WE CAN GET THERE FROM HERE

 Plans to replace our current reliance on carbon-based fuels with electric modes of heating have created legitimate worries about how to ensure capacity to meet demand spikes.

-“Switching just 10% of homes to ground source instead of air source heat pumps may save $36 billion,” said Stan Reitsma, President of the OGA, “which equates to a net savings of more than $28,000 for every household choosing this option, and that’s after allowing for the cost of installing these systems.”
+“Switching just 10% of homes to ground source instead of air source heat pumps would save between $26 billion and $49 billion,” said Stan Reitsma, President of the OGA, “which equates to a net saving to Canada’s electric system of more than $40,000 for every household choosing this option, and that’s after allowing for the cost of installing these systems.”
+Given the improved understanding we now have about this return on investment, it is not unreasonable to contemplate a higher adoption rate.
+The study estimates that at a 30% market adoption rate, Canadians would enjoy net savings of $148 billion.

 Said Martin Luymes, VP of Government and Stakeholder Relations at HRAI.
 “While the latest air source heat pumps perform at impressive efficiencies, a unique benefit of ground systems is their ability to perform consistently at high efficiencies regardless of outdoor air temperatures, due to their reliance on more stable thermal energy stored in the ground.
 Deployed at scale they will effectively ‘flatten the curve,’ reducing peak electricity demand for the whole grid.”